 As a final check, make sure your in-text citations match up to your reference list entries.
 Check page numbers and publication dates.

-It is a lot of work to prepare reference lists and bibliographies but as you become used to the system and follow the examples, it will soon become second nature to you.
+It is a lot of work to prepare reference lists and bibliographies, but as you become used to the system and follow the examples, it will become second nature to you.
 You’ll also realize how important it is to prepare your sources as you research and write your paper so you’re not scrambling at the last minute to gather your bibliographic sources together.